 I'm going to look at 2 in this blog.
-The first that really fascinated me was a portrait - 2 plates, both black, but the first providing tone on a lino plate, something I hadn't seen before.
+The first that really fascinated me was a portrait, called 'Jacqueline Reading' - 2 plates, both black, but the first providing tone on a lino plate, something I hadn't seen before.
 The image builds to create a rare and striking effect.
-I'll be trying to replicate the technique, created with a wire brush, I believe.
+I'll be trying to replicate the technique, which Picasso created with a wire brush, I believe.

-The second work is a well known still life.
+The second work is a well known still life, called 'Still Life Under the Light'.
 The British Museum has acquired not just the final work, which is a reduction linocut, but also all the stages of its development, which are on show - and every individual plate is proofed and on show too.
 Such a rare treat for printmakers!
 Sometimes it's hard to work out how an artist has created a finished effect with linocuts, but here you have a master class on reduction linocut printmaking - on full display.
 I found it mesmerising!
 I've shown below the build to the full work.

 Final 4 colour work

 For the record, below is the single plate, as proofed at each stage.
 The first colour is above.
 The rest follow:

 What a delight - I'm planning to visit again.
 It's not a big exhibition, but it's great.
 I hope you get to visit in person.
 If not, I hope this blog post will be of interest.